-At best, load testing can quickly become a very expensive activity which will give you only an indication of load points in your Magento application.
+At best, load testing can quickly become a very expensive activity which will give you only an indication of load points in your application.
 At worst, load testing can provide highly misleading results.
 In either scenario, your real load experience is guaranteed to be different from your load test results.

-Once you've used tools to measure your current Magento site performance and scalability, you'll have a good baseline to improve upon.
+Once you've used tools to measure your current site performance and scalability, you'll have a good baseline to improve upon.
 Take note of where your metrics are at now so you can see how each improvement changes them.
-In the next sections we will go through the impact of hosting, caching, and Content Delivery Networks on your website performance and scalability, and Chapter 7 gets into the specifics about how you or your developer can implement these improvements for your site.
+In the next sections we will go through the impact of hosting, caching, and edge computing on your website performance and scalability.